The Most Affordable Ski Resorts in California

 Yosemite’s Badger Pass Ski Area

 The quaint, historic Northern California ski area of Badger Pass has been serving skiers and riders in the Yosemite Valley since 1935.
-It has 88 acres of mostly intermediate terrain, 600’ of vertical, and 5 lifts.
-Skiers and riders will appreciate the convenience of the lodging in Yosemite West, especially those who want to earn their turns, since backcountry skiers have access to the rustic Glacier Point Ski Hut.
-Shuttle buses also run between the ski area and nearby accommodations.
+It has 90 acres of mostly intermediate terrain, 800 feet of vertical drop, and 5 lifts.
+Shuttle buses run between the ski area and nearby accommodations.

 Badger Pass Ski Area offers discounted ticket options for locals with proof of ID who reside within 50 miles of Yosemite for $35 a person.
 Otherwise, an adult full-day ticket is $64 and a half-day ticket is $56.
 Children can ski for around $38 and children under six ski for free with a paying adult.
 It’s not just anywhere that you can ski and explore such an iconic national park all in one destination.